TuDo1403/Cafeteria-Management-Software/README.md

 *A simple solution for managing your fastfood/cafeteria or even bigger, a franchise.*

-## Introduction
+> ## Introduction

-This software is based on mySQL database and WPF.
+Nowadays, people seem to be more under a lot of pressure from work and life, so they often go to quiet places like cafes to relax.
+That is the reason why many coffee shops are open.
+And to help manage the coffee more effectively, our software was born

+> ## Proficience
-It can provide a flexible and simple solution for any types of cafeteria or fastfood stores you are operating.
+It can provide a flexible and simple solution for any types of cafeteria stores you are operating.

-## Features
+> ## Features
 - Easily add new food, beverage and modify them.
 - Customer' placed orders can vary, depend on their interests (add more topping like scream, jelly, fruit,...)
 - Display statistics of daily, monthly, yearly revenue.